modin-project/modin/README.md

 ### More about Modin

-Visit the complete documentation on readthedocs: https://modin.readthedocs.io/en/latest/index.html
+For the complete documentation on Modin, visit our [ReadTheDocs](https://modin.readthedocs.io/en/latest/index.html) page.

 #### Scale your pandas workflow by changing a single line of code.